chef/automate/components/docs-chef-io/content/automate/servicenow_reference.md

 ### Role `x_chef_event.admin`

-You can assign the `x_chef_event.admin` role to a user other than a System Administrator to allow another user to manage the application properties and logs.
+You can assign the `x_chef_event.admin` role to a user other than a System Administrator to manage the application properties and logs.

 The System Administrator authorization includes access to the tasks in the **Admin** role.